 Educational Holidays: Making the most of learning opportunities through family travel

 When it comes to getting away with the family, the majority of us focus as much on education as we do on quality time.
 Even a seemingly innocent trip to the swimming pools of Spain has a lesson or two to teach your kids.
 Just interacting with children from different countries provides the opportunity to learn languages.
-This can also help your kids develop a crucial understanding of different cultures.
+This can also help your children develop a crucial understanding of different cultures whether that’s becoming aware of different religions, dress code or observing habits such as smoking sheesha pipes or Juul pods.

 But, it’d be a mistake to think you have to travel to far off countries to have a decent holiday learning experience.
 In truth, there are plenty of closer to home options which offer fantastic educational benefits.
 What’s more, their proximity makes them easily accessible all year around.
 But, where are these areas, and what benefits do they actually hold?